MeesvanStraten/CloudAssignment/README.md

 The `main.tf` contains the instructions to provision the following:
 - DynamoDB table for storing quotes.
 - Lambda function with custom runtime to run the GraalVM application.
-  - URL for lambda function, this way the function can be invoked without a gateway.
+- AWS REST API Gateway for invoking Lambda.

 Run `Terraform apply` to provision the Lambda and DynamoDB, this will also upload the `.Zip` file created in the previous step to the lambda.